Magnetic point groups and space groups: Magnetic point groups

-More generally, the magnetic point group of a $d$-dimensional magnetically-ordered {\it quasiperiodic crystal\/} (quasicrystal), is defined as the set of primed or unprimed rotations from $O(d)\cross 1'$ that leave the crystal {\it indistinguishable}.
+More generally, the magnetic point group of a $d$-dimensional magnetically ordered crystal---whether periodic or not\footnote{Of particular relevance is the generalization from periodic crystals to the wider category of \emph{quasiperiodic crystals}.
+Quasiperiodic crystals that are explicitly aperiodic are called \emph{quasicrystals}.
+For proper definitions and detailed terminology, see, for example \citet{Lifshitz03, Lifshitz07, Lifshitz11}.}---is defined as the set of primed or unprimed rotations from $O(d)\cross 1'$ that leave the crystal {\it indistinguishable}.
 This means that the rotated and unrotated crystals contain the same spatial distributions of finite clusters of spins of arbitrary size.
-The two are statistically the same though not necessarily identical.
-For the special case of periodic crystals, the requirement of indistinguishability reduces to the requirement of invariance to within a translation.
-Figure \ref{fig:QP} shows two quasiperiodic examples, analogous to the two periodic examples of Figure \ref{fig:periodic}.
+The two crystals are thus statistically the same, though not necessarily identical to within a translation.
+Only for the special case of periodic crystals does the notion of indistinguishability reduce to invariance to within a translation.

+Figure \ref{fig:QP} shows two aperiodic examples, analogous to the two periodic examples of Figure \ref{fig:periodic}.
 Figure \ref{fig:QP}(a) shows an octagonal crystal with magnetic point group $G_M=8mm1'$.
 One can see that time inversion rearranges the spin clusters in the crystal but they all still appear in the crystal with the same spatial distribution.
 This is because any finite spin cluster and its time-reversed image appear in the crystal with the same spatial distribution.
 Figure \ref{fig:QP}(b) shows a decagonal crystal with magnetic point group $G_M=10'm'm$.
 In this case, time inversion does not leave the crystal indistinguishable.
-It must be combined either with odd powers of the 10-fold rotation, or with mirrors of the vertical type.
+It must be combined either with odd powers of the 10-fold rotation, or with mirrors of the vertical type, to produce a crystal with the same spatial distributions of finite spin clusters as in the original one.